adam2392/adam2392.github.io.old/content/blog/academic/writing_a_paper.md

    fully reproducible by a 3rd party.
 Many of the steps that lead to these final presentations requires a lot of package installations, environment handling and more.
 Gigantum is a nice mechanism for having a reproducible engine hosted on the web.
 Github can maintain the original versions of your code used to produce said analyses/figures.
+5. Math typing: typing math in microsoft word is a painful experience

 ### Some possible reasons for not using the above tools